Phil Heatley

 Philip Reeve Heatley (born 5 April 1967) is a New Zealand politician.
 He is a member of the National Party.
 From 2008 until January 2013, he was a member of cabinet, holding the portfolios of Fisheries, Fisheries and Aquaculture, Energy and Resources, and Housing, before being replaced in a cabinet reshuffle by Prime Minister John Key.
 Heatley retired from Parliament in 2014.

 Early years

-Heatley was born in Whangarei.
+Heatley was born in Whangārei.
 Before entering politics, Heatley completed a master's degree with Honours in Horticultural Engineering at Massey University.
 He has undertaken short-term study and work as a volunteer with an international relief agency on a hospital ship.
 He was an agricultural engineer in the dairy industry, surveying and designing farm buildings, land drainage and irrigation systems.
 He authored two published environmental engineering manuals.
 He is currently a Fellow of the Institution of Professional Engineers New Zealand (IPENZ).